void-linux/void-packages/Manual.md

 - `nostrip` If set, the ELF binaries with debugging symbols won't be stripped.
 By default all binaries are stripped.

+- `python_versions` A white space seperated list of python versions which will be used to build that package.
+This is only used by build_style=python-module.

 ### build style scripts